 Since acquiring talent is so lucrative, as a company, why wouldn’t you add a barber to the payroll?
 But most importantly, as the barber, why not be the one who gets their foot in the door in thriving, monetarily rich atmosphere, where image is necessary?

-And for god sake, why slave away in the same musty hair salon, which smells like a combination between a Marshalls discount section and the 80’s — paying exorbitant fees — and hearing the same ol’ complaints from your gossipy competitors (eh hem — I mean co-workers)?
+And for god sake, why slave away in the same musty hair salon, which smells like a combination between a Marshalls discount section and the 80’s, and hearing the same ol’ complaints from your gossipy competitors (eh hem — I mean co-workers)?
 Why not be apart of something new, and exciting, surrounded by intelligent, connected people?
 Why pay for a booth?!
+They are expensive.

 This is only one example of a perk that a startup would want to employ, so start getting creative.
 However (nearly) everyone needs haircuts in a professional setting.